-After the agreement was signed, it took nearly a year for the implementing legislation to come before the U.S. Congress, where it faced contentious debate and close votes in both houses.
-On June 30, 2005, the Senate passed S. 1307 by a vote of 54 to 45.
+The U.S. Congress did not consider implementing legislation for nearly a year after the CAFTA-DR was signed because it was so controversial.
+On June 30, 2005, however, the Senate passed S. 1307 by a vote of 54 to 45.
 The House followed on July 28, 2005, passing H.R.
-3045 by 217 to 215.
+3045 by a vote of 217 to 215.
 President Bush signed the bill into law on August 2, 2005 (P.L.
-109-53, 119 STAT.
+109-53, 119 Stat.
 462).
-El Salvador, Honduras, Guatemala, and, most recently, the Dominican Republic, have also ratified the agreement.
-The CAFTA-DR is expected to enter into force on January 1, 2006, provided these countries demonstrate that they "have taken necessary measures to comply with the provisions of the agreement."
-Nicaragua and Costa Rica may become participating members of the agreement, should they ratify it at some future date.
-This report discusses the CAFTA-DR and will be updated.
+El Salvador, Honduras, Guatemala, the Dominican Republic, and Nicaragua also ratified the agreement, in that order.
+The CAFTA-DR was expected to enter into force on January 1, 2006, but none of the ratifying countries had completed the legal and regulatory measures needed to comply with the agreement.
+The USTR announced that the CAFTA-DR would take effect on a rolling basis when countries fulfilled these obligations.
+It entered into force on March 1, 2006 and was implemented for El Salvador, Honduras, Nicaragua, Guatemala, and the Dominican Republic within the next year.